smart-on-fhir/cumulus-library/docs/workflows/nlp.md

   name (defaults to model name).
 Pass it more than once to spread requests across several deployments, which multiplies the quota available to a run (see below)
-- `--nlp-concurrency=N`: how many NLP requests to keep in flight at once (defaults to one per deployment, so a single endpoint runs serially unless you ask for more)
+- `--nlp-concurrency=N`: how many NLP requests to keep in flight at once (defaults to one per deployment, so a single endpoint runs serially unless you ask for more).
+Workers are spread across your deployments as evenly as possible.
 - `--batch-nlp`: if set, NLP will be done in batch mode, which can take up to a day to finish, but will be much cheaper
 - `--clean-nlp`: if set, previous NLP results for the workflow will be deleted first